X

 Priyankar Biswas

-First of all my congratulations to you for increasing the guidance and of course for a very strong outlook for the year.
-My first question is.
-So when I see the numbers in a bit more detailed.
-We are seeing that there is a.
-This others revenue that we are seeing.
-There is a significant increase in the top line there and almost a doubling of the ebitda.
+First of all, my congratulations to you for increasing the guidance and of course, for a very strong outlook for the year.
+My first question is, when I see the numbers in a bit more detail, we are seeing that there is a — this others revenue that we are seeing, there is a significant increase in the top line there and almost a doubling of the EBITDA.
 What is driving that?
 Is it our dredging entity or is it the track maintenance entity?
 And how should we look at this particular item going forward?

 Priyankar Biswas

-Furthermore in Visingam we just heard the announcement of this 16,000 crores further expansion of capacity.
-Now on that can you just provide us like what so like let’s say what is the timeline for the capex and following that what sort of volumes?
-Let’s say you are building in because by the time it comes let’s say on stream we would be very close to our FY28 and 29 targets.
-So if you can share some color and is there some plans for I think offshore ship to ship bunkering is something of that plans at least for the prestige that I would make out.
+And sir, furthermore, in Vizhinjam, we just heard the announcement of this INR16,000 crores further expansion of capacity.
+Now, on that, can you just provide us like what — like, let’s say, what is the timeline for the capex?
+And following that what sort of a volumes, let’s say, you are building in?
+Because by the time it comes, let’s say, onstream, we would be very close to our FY28 and ’29 targets.
+So, if you can share some color?
+And is there some plans for offshore ship-to-ship bunkering, something of that plans, sir, at least for the press release that I would make out?

 The last question.
 Can you just repeat the last sentence?